PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/DeveloperApi.md

 Create a new API key.

-Endpoint for creating the new API key.
+An endpoint for creating a new API key.

 ### Example
 ```python